 Publication Information: Corbett, Steven J., LeMesurier, Jennifer Lin, Decker, Teagan E., & Cooper, Betsy (Eds.).
 (2019).
 Writing In and About the Performing and Visual Arts: Creating, Performing, and Teaching.
 Across the Disciplines Books.
 Fort Collins, Colorado: The WAC Clearinghouse and University Press of Colorado.
 Available at http://wac.colostate.edu/books/atd/performing/

 Series Editor: Michael A. Pemberton, Georgia Southern University

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at University Press of Colorado.

-Copyright © 2019 Steven J. Corbett, Jennifer Lin LeMesurier, Teagan E. Decker, and Betsy Cooper.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+Copyright © 2019 Steven J. Corbett, Jennifer Lin LeMesurier, Teagan E. Decker, and Betsy Cooper as well as the authors of individual chapters in this collection.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 316 pages, with notes, illustrations, and bibliographies.
-This book will be available, when print production is complete, from University Press of Colorado online as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.